 - Predictive Diagnostics.
 Use this to predict the future performance for individual SQL statements, bottlenecks, and database resources on the Oracle database. - Spotlight on Unix and Spotlight on Windows.
-Launch the appropriate O/S Spotlight automatically when Spotlight connects to an Oracle database. - Spotlight on MySQL.
-Diagnose the performance of MySQL instances. - When delivered as part of the Toad[®] DBA Suite for Oracle, Spotlight incorporates SQL Optimizer for Oracle.
+Launch the appropriate O/S Spotlight automatically when Spotlight connects to an Oracle database. - When delivered as part of the Toad[®] DBA Suite for Oracle, Spotlight incorporates SQL Optimizer for Oracle.
 SQL Optimizer offers a fully automated approach to maximizing SQL performance.
 It eliminates the manual, time-intensive process of ensuring that SQL code is performing as fast as possible.